Contribute to our Access Project Today!

 For these activities you don't need special clothes like a wetsuit, although if you have one you might find it keeps you warmer.

-The clubhouse has basic/small "male" and "female" changing rooms, and a portaloo-style toilet.
+The clubhouse has basic/small cubicle changing rooms, and a portaloo toilet.
 If you have any questions about changing facilities please get in touch - we'll do everything we can to make you welcome.

-We usually hold one "open night" each month between April and October.
-You can come down and try kayaking, canoeing or paddle-boarding.
-No membership is required.
+We usually hold an open night each week on a Thursday between April and October.
+You can come down and try kayaking, canoeing or paddle boarding.
+No membership is required but you do need to book.
 We have qualified instructors on hand to help you get settled and guide you on your first steps into the world of paddlesports.

-Children and young people under 16 must be supervised by an adult, attending with them (although the adult doesn't necessarily need to paddle).
-Children under 8 can take part if in an "open canoe" along with a supervising adult.
+Children and young people under 16 must be supervised by an adult (although the adult doesn't necessarily need to paddle).
+Children under 8 can take part in an open canoe along with a supervising adult.

-We usually hold "club night" every Thursday between April and October.
-After joining as a member you can come down and go kayaking, canoeing or paddle-boarding.
-These aren't led/coached sessions, so they work best for people who have attended an introductory course (see below), and who are working on their own on improving their skills.
+We usually hold club night every Thursday between April and October.
+After joining as a member you can come down and go kayaking, canoeing or paddle boarding.
+These aren't led/coached sessions, so they work best for people who have attended an introductory course (see below), or a series of open night sessions, and are working on their own to improve their skills.

 This is a course over three weeks for those completely new to paddlesports.
-Over three weeks you will try: kayaks, canoes and SUPs so you can decide which paddlesport is for you.
+Over three weeks you will try kayaks, canoes, and SUPs, so that you can decide which paddlesport is for you.

 This is a development course, for people already paddling.

-Your Discover Award allows you to develop your decision making and practical skills for a fun and safe time on the water, taking you on the next steps towards becoming a proficient and independent paddler.
-Learn how to choose and effectively use equipment, whilst developing an understanding of the factors which affect your paddling; giving you the confidence to progress to making your own choices with the Explore Award.
+Your Discover Award allows you to develop your decision-making and practical skills for a fun and safe time on the water, taking you on the next steps towards becoming a proficient and independent paddler.
+Learn how to choose and effectively use equipment, whilst developing an understanding of the factors which impact your paddling.

 This is a development course, for people already paddling.

-Your Explore Award gives you ownership; allowing you to choose where you move next in the world of paddlesport.
-Working with a coach you will be able to develop a programme that suits what you need.
-Learning to make confident choices with this individualised approach.
-Recognising your ability to independently paddle your chosen craft in a sheltered water environment.
+Your Explore Award gives you ownership, allowing you to choose where you move next in the world of paddlesport.
+Working with a coach, you will be able to develop a programme that suits what you need.
+You will learn to make confident choices with this individualised approach.

 The thrill of the waves without the bother of having to stand up.
 You can head out and enjoy the fresh sea air while getting a little adrenaline going when you start soaring with the swell.

-Forth Canoe Club has produced surf kayakers such as Neil Baxter.
+Forth Canoe Club has produced world class surf kayakers such as Neil Baxter.

-Want to feel the bump and waves of a river?
-Take a canoe or kayak down the river.
+Do you want to feel the bump and waves of a river?
+Take a canoe or kayak down a river.
 From exploring the beautiful landscapes in a boat to having the rush of the water and the adrenaline to match.

 Trips run infrequently but are usually organised by request.
 Get in touch with secretary@forthcanoeclub.co.uk